mmdm95/sim-cookie/README.md

 // to instantiate a cookie object
 $cookie = new Cookie();

-// then use cookies method like
+// then use cookie methods like
 $cookie->get($cookie_name);
 ```